RULEBOOK

 -

 8.1.
 When pitting, drivers are expected to remain to the far side (i.e., right on ovals) of pit lane until within 5 stalls of their stall.
-Drivers are limited to driving through 3 stalls prior to, and 3 stalls after, their stall.
-(This may be reviewed post race and penalized.)

 -